microsoft/powerbi-visuals-sampleslicer/doc/SlicerSynchronizationSupport.md

 After this you can see Sync Slicers options panel when you click on your custom slicer visual.

-`Also, pay attention that if your slicer has more than 1 field (category or measure) the feature will be disabled because Sync Slicer don't support several fields.`
+`Also, pay attention that if your slicer has more than 1 field (category or measure) the feature will be disabled because Sync Slicers don't support several fields.`

 ![](../doc/images/sync-slicers-panel.PNG)

-In the panel you can see that your slicer visibility and its filtration may be apllied for several report pages.
-That's it.
+In the panel you can see that your slicer visibility and its filtration may be applied for several report pages.

 You can download the following report to try this feature [demo PowerBI report with sync slicer](doc/SampleSlicerSync.pbix)